gishnits/wine_descriptors/README.md

 # wine_descriptors

 This data analysis is using an open dataset from Kaggle, 130k wine reviews from Kaggle via Wine Enthusiast.
-The purpose of this excercise is to find out the top words overall in the description column along with the top 10 varieties.
+The purpose of this excercise is to find the top words overall in the description column along with the top 10 varieties.

 Source: